What parents need to know

 Parents Need to Know

-Parents need to know that teen action fans will definitely be drawn to the James Bond series -- and the movies play on TV so often they're hard to avoid.
-Per all Bond films, expect plenty of sexual energy and innuendo from 007.
-Though it's delivered in a frothy way, it's still pervasive.
+Parents need to know that Goldfinger, the 1964 James Bond film, is considered by many to be among the best in the Bond series.
+Per all Bond films, expect plenty of sexual innuendo from 007.
+Though it's delivered in a frothy way, it's still pervasive and by this point quite dated.
 And yes, this is the Bond movie with a character named Pussy Galore.
-While she's depicted as an intelligent, skilled aircraft pilot, she falls literally head over heels for Bond during some rough foreplay.
-There are also plenty of explosions, car chases, and general action set pieces sprinkled throughout the movie.
+Though she's depicted as an intelligent, skilled aircraft pilot, she falls literally head over heels for Bond during some rough foreplay.
+There are also plenty of explosions, car chases, and general action violence sprinkled throughout the movie -- gunshots, electrocutions, fistfights.
 Bond is a frequent drinker who doesn't really suffer from any adverse effects.
 Goldfinger's henchmen and collaborators are largely Japanese men, which means that all Japanese characters in the film appear to be evil (although there are no racial slurs used or verbal stereotyping).
 A woman is murdered by having her naked body covered in gold (she's only shown from behind).

 What's the story?

-In GOLDGINFER, James Bond (Sean Connery) is asked to monitor Auric Goldfinger (Gert Fröbe), an international gold merchant who the British government suspects is plotting something vaguely fiendish.
+In GOLDFINGER, James Bond (Sean Connery) is asked to monitor Auric Goldfinger (Gert Fröbe), an international gold merchant whom the British government suspects is plotting something vaguely fiendish.
 Goldfinger's plan is found to be a rather elaborate, dangerous assault on Fort Knox, the United States' gold reserve.

 Is it any good?

-The third installment in the James Bond franchise finds Connery playing up the cheekier side of Bond for the first time, following the more serious stakes of Dr. No and From Russia With Love.
+The third installment in the James Bond franchise finds Sean Connery playing up the cheekier side of Bond for the first time, following the more serious stakes of Dr. No and From Russia with Love.
 The film spends far more time on Bond's gadgetry (particularly his defensively outfitted Aston Martin) and his womanizing than it does on his foiling of Goldfinger's devious scheme.
-More than anything else, Bond's luck and charm seem to allow him to drift in and out of danger while rather inadvertently saving the day in the end.
+More than anything else, Bond's luck and charm seem to allow him to drift in and out of danger while rather inadvertently saving the day.

 Families can talk about...